bushblade/react-touch-drag-slider/README.md

 - Supports mouse drag by default
 - Simple API
 - Sizes to any size parent container
-- small bundle size with minimal dependencies
+- small bundle size with zero dependencies

 ## Install